 Lordstown Motors CEO Steve Burns said the postal service has extended its deadline from April 27 to July 14.

-The Cincinnati-based company Workhorse has bid on the project and Lordstown Motors hopes to build the vehicles if Workhorse gets the contract.
+Cincinnati-based Workhorse, which owns 10% of Lordstown Motors, bid on the project.
+Lordstown Motors hopes to build the vehicles if Workhorse gets the contract.

 Two weeks ago, Louis DeJoy was named the new postmaster general.
 It’s not known if he supports the idea of using electric vehicles.